But that’s not what he finds when he looks outside.

 “I saw some mint chocolate chip in the freezer.
 How about some of that?”

 “Okay.
 As usual, it’s a self-service kitchen,” I said, then grinned.

 We served ourselves then went into the family room to watch TV.
-Adam went to bed at 11:00.
-I watched the 11:00 news, then cleaned up and went to bed.
-Tomorrow would be another busy day filling out forms.
-The difference was we’d be working on them here, at my house.
+Adam showered and went to bed at 10:00, and I watched the news.
+Then I took a shower and went to bed.
+Tomorrow would be another busy day filling in forms.
+The difference was Jared and I would be working on them at my house instead of at our office.
 That would be a lot more convenient.

 If you enjoy reading this story, please let me know!
 Authors thrive by the feedback they receive from readers.
 It's easy: just click on the email link at the bottom of this page to send me a message.
 Say “Hi” and tell me what you think about ‘Adam’ — Thanks.